 Gallery Kaiblinger currently does not offer art works by Manfred Deix for sale! - But we are interested in purchasing art works by Manfred Deix at any time!

 Manfred Deix was an Austrian cartoonist and graphic artist.
-Since the early 1970ies he explored the shallow waters of the Austrian's souls as well as the taboos of society in his provoking drawings.
+From the early 1970ies on he explored the shallow waters of the Austrian's souls as well as the taboos of society in his provoking drawings.
 He criticized social constraints, xenophobia and hypocrisy.
 Deix already made caricatures when he was a child.

 His inspiration were the guests of his parent's inn, mainly farmers and workers.
 His pictures were obnoxious already then, nonetheless his religious education teacher gave him the chance to publish his first cartoons in the weekly church newspaper of Lower Austria.

-1965 Deix began his studies at the "Höhere Graphische Lehr- und Versuchsanstalt"/Higher School for Graphics in Vienna, where he learned together with Gottfried Helnwein, Josef Bramer and Bernhard Paul.
+In 1965 Deix began his studies at the "Höhere Graphische Lehr- und Versuchsanstalt" in Vienna, where he learned together with Gottfried Helnwein, Josef Bramer and Bernhard Paul.
 After two and a half years he was suspended from school because of absenteeism.

 1968 he enrolled in the "Akademie der Bildenden Künste"/Academy of Fine Arts Vienna.
 1975 he quit his studies without graduation.